HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 this time.

-cc: Hal Schilling
+CC: Hal Schilling

-Bill Foss
+Bill Poss

 Tony Scheer

-Hal Schilling, City Manager
+THRU : Hal Schilling, City Manager

-Alan Richman, Planning and Development Director ~
+FROM: Alan Richman, Planning and Development Director

-November 25, 1985
+DATE: November 25, 1985

 SUMMARY: The Planning Office recommends that Council choose from

-The preferred program of the Planning Office is No.4.
+The preferred program of the Planning Office is No. 4.
 Various other

 associated actions are also recommended herein.